Prescription Aviator Sunglasses

 Understand Your Prescription

-You may have noticed that on your prescription form the information for the right eye (OD) comes before the information for the left eye (OS).
-Eye doctors write prescriptions this way to avoid making errors, because when they face you, they see your right eye at left (first) and your left eye at right (second).
+.
+OD means the right eye and "OS" means the left eye.
+However, in some cases the prescription will use the abbreviations "RE" (right eye) and "LE" (left eye) instead.
+On your prescription form the information for the right eye (OD) comes before the information for the left eye (OS).
+Eye doctors write prescriptions in this way to avoid making errors because when they face you they see your right eye on the left first and your left eye on the right second.

 Other Terms Used In Your Eyeglass Prescription

 : This number correlates to the amount of lens power, measured in diopters, prescribed to correct nearsightedness or farsightedness.
 If the number for Sphere has a minus sign (-) then you are nearsighted; if the number for Sphere has a plus sign (+) or is not preceded by any sign you are farsighted.
 Cylinder (CYL)